rjsocha/wyga-php/README.md

 FROM wyga/php-ext-mcrypt:7.4 AS mcrypt
 FROM wyga/php-ext-intl:7.4 AS intl

-FROM scratch AS build
+FROM scratch AS merge
 COPY --from=mysqli / /
 COPY --from=pdo_mysql / /
 COPY --from=gd / /
 COPY --from=mcrypt / /
 COPY --from=intl / /

-FROM wyga/php:7.4
+FROM wyga/php:7.4-fpm
-COPY --from=build / /
+COPY --from=merge / /
 RUN wyga-php-setup
 ```